TyphooN-/MQL5-NNFX-Risk_Management_System/CRYPTO_SUPPLY_ANALYSIS.md

 PM#6 killed QRRP and XJFD because a spread spike on SOLUSD at session open punched through the dead zone in a single tick.
 If you are running hedged martingales on SOL, ADA, and DOGE simultaneously, you are exposed to spread spikes on **three** instruments at every session open.
 Each spike independently threatens the margin level.
 Three chances to die instead of one.

-BBUD runs one instrument.
+AJTK runs one instrument.
 One spread to manage.
 One pre-close freeze to calculate.

 ### 4. Spread Efficiency